When Life Gets Hard, I Go Back to My Training

 Persevere.
 Keep working on ball handling and jump shots.
 Listen to your gut.
 Find resources and brainstorm solutions.
 Tell people what you need, pass the ball as you surround yourself with encouragement.
 Seek inspiration.
 Invite the Creator’s voice into your life.
 Take time to think and process.
+Do something relaxing.
 Practice faith and take baby steps.

 You got this, friend.

 Because this is true about life for sure…

 At some point, you’ll look up at the scoreboard and see that you’re ahead.

 When we become moms a light switch is flipped on.
 In juggling work, family, and household – we grow bolder; we learn to speak up.
 And somewhere in it all, we find our inner Mama Bear.
 We grow our determination, knowledge, love, patience, endurance, perspective, wisdom, problem-solving ability – we strengthen our grit.
 It’s not always easy, though.
 Growing our grit through motherhood is most definitely a process… Read on…

 Parenting Persuades You to be a More Courageous Mom Every Day

 A Mom’s Quick Prayer for Perseverance that Will Lift You Up

 FIND PEACE IN THE CHAOS